 Comparing Ambiguous Urns with Different Sizes

-We use two-color Ellsberg urns to compare different ambiguous processes.
-By providing symmetric information on urns with different numbers of beads and keeping the most optimistic and pessimistic possibilities the same, we elicit subjects' preferences for the size of an ambiguous urn.
+We investigate experimentally preferences between different ambiguous processes generated by two-color Ellsberg urns.
+By providing symmetric information on urns with different numbers of beads and keeping the information on the most optimistic, pessimistic, and equal probability of winning possibilities the same, we elicit subjects' preferences for the size of an ambiguous urn.
 Subjects prefer the bets from the ambiguous urns with more beads.
-Ambiguity averse subjects mainly drive this effect.
+We analyze the role of ambiguity aversion and ratio bias of subjects in this behavior.
 We study the restrictions that our findings impose on the existing ambiguity models.
-Finally, we verify our experimental result with a mutual fund data.

 Keywords: Ambiguity, Risk, Ratio Bias, Ellsberg's Experiment